Do I have to make an appointment, or can I just turn up?

-How many times will I need to use the booth to achieve the colour I want?
+How many times will I need a spray tan to achieve the colour I want?

 You will be tanned after one session, but it may take an additional session or two to achieve a darker colour if desired.
 Once you reach the desired colour you should be able to maintain it by tanning every 1-2 weeks.

-Do I need to cover my hair during use?
+Do I need to cover my hair during a spray tan?

-Will I get sick if I breathe during the session?
+Will I get sick if I breathe in tanning solution during the session?

-In the booth, we recommend that you hold your breath during the short spraying process, which lasts about 45 seconds.
+We recommend that you turn your face away from the spray gun during the spraying process (aside from when we are doing your face!); your therapist will explain more at your appointment.
 We recommend this because most would prefer not to breathe in the mist even though it causes no harm if breathed in.
 We also suggest you close your eyes because it prevents itchy or scratchy eyes, but its not harmful to eyes.

-For hand-spraying, we won’t be spraying your face until the end – so you can breathe as normal.
-It’s best to turn your head away from the spray the rest of the time, until we are spraying your face.
+We won’t be spraying your face until the end – so you can breathe as normal.

 How soon after the tanning session can I put my clothes back on?